-If you buy a property in which the cost to pay for the mortgage principle, mortgage interest, property taxes, and maintenance costs are less than what you receive in rent, you can receive positive cash flow.
+If we buy a property in which the cost to pay for the mortgage principal, mortgage interest, property taxes, and maintenance costs are less than what we receive in rent, we can receive positive cash flow.

-There are also special tax advantages to real estate such as the depreciation deduction which can further improve your financial returns.
+There are also special tax advantages to real estate such as the depreciation deduction which can further improve our financial returns.

-Lastly, the most irrational argument in my opinion is it’s a “real” asset you can “see, touch, and feel”.
-This implies that owning a share of a company such as Amazon is less real, even though you can (and do) touch, feel, and see the Amazon packages arriving at your doorstep every day…
+On the other hand, the most irrational argument in my opinion is it’s a “real” asset you can “see, touch, and feel”.
+This implies that owning a share of a company such as Amazon is less real, even though we can (and do) touch, feel, and see the Amazon packages arriving at our doorsteps every day…

-After you factor in the costs, time, and hassle of maintaining investment properties, the returns of real estate don’t seem so great.
-Maybe you earn a few hundred dollars a month on a highly leveraged property (see the section on zero debt below).
-Or, if you pay cash to avoid debt, you’re lucky to earn 10% on a highly concentrated investment (not worth it to me).
+After we factor in the costs, time, and hassle of maintaining investment properties, the returns of real estate don’t seem so great.
+Maybe we earn a few hundred dollars a month on a highly leveraged property (see the section on zero debt below).
+Or, if we pay cash to avoid debt, we’re lucky to earn 10% on a highly concentrated investment (not worth it to me).